chenyikao/Z3DegradingSolver/README.md

-# Z3DegradingSolver
+# Z3DowngradingSolver
-Degrading the domain of a given program condition in case of unknown or timeout results from Z3.
+A Z3 solver wrapper downgrading the domain of a given program condition in case of unknown or timeout results from plain Z3 solving.